ROCm/rocm-install-on-linux/docs/install/install-methods/multi-version-install/multi-version-install-ubuntu.rst

 .. caution::

-    Ensure that the :doc:`/install/prerequisites` are met before installing.
+    Ensure that the :doc:`/install/prerequisites` are met.

 .. _ubuntu-multi-register-rocm: